K-PaaS/application-platform-guide-eng/user_guide/development_platform/nodejs_api_service_metering.md

 ### <div id='14'></div> 2.5API Service Interworking Sample Application Development

- As an application using the Api service, this sample implemented only the function of simply requesting the API service through the web screen..
+ As an application using the Api service, this sample implemented only the function of simply requesting the API service through the web screen.

 #### 1. API service interwork sample application shape